evidence-dev/evidence/.changeset/cuddly-glasses-draw.md

 '@evidence-dev/mssql': patch
 ---

-Resolve security vulnerability in mssql <11"
+Update mssql to v11 to resolve security vulnerability in @azure/identity